elibroftw/blog.elijahlopez.ca/content/posts/representative-proportional-voting.md

 ## 44th 2021 General Elections FPTP Versus RPV

-I actually wrote the first draft of this article in Nov-2021, however to make it publishable, I wanted to show how the 2021 election would be different if RPV was used rather than FPTP.
+I wrote the first draft of this article in Nov-2021, however I wanted to show how the 2021 election would be different if RPV was used rather than FPTP before I shared RPV to everyone.

-To do this, I made a Python script that downloaded 2021 election polling data, transformed that data to be useful, implemented the RPV algorithm, and lastly summarized the results for consumption.
+Methodology: I wrote Python code that downloaded 2021 election polling data, transformed that data to be useful, implemented the RPV algorithm, supplied data to the algorithm, and lastly summarized the results for consumption.

 ### Vote Distribution